BEagle1984/silverback/docs/samples/kafka/binaryfile-streaming.md

 uid: sample-kafka-binaryfile
 ---

-# Kafka - Files Streaming
+# Kafka - File Streaming

 This sample demonstrates how to deal with raw binary contents and large messages, to transfer some files through Kafka.